rodrigomlpOz/fileio/README.md

 ````

 You should see a file being created on the sidebar.
 If you open it up you will see that
-content was written to it.
-This is to helo you understand how to use run_example_operations()
+a string was written to it.
+This is to help you understand how to use run_example_operations()

 - Also run before starting on the terminal